aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-html-html-xhtml-mhtml-format/footnotes-and-endnote-features-supported-on-html-import/_index.md

 Footnotes and endnote markers are imported as hyperlinks.
 The content of these is separated at the bottom of the section with a horizontal rule.

-There is a sample project which shows how to convert this type of footnote import into proper footnotes again.
+There is a sample project which demonstrates how to convert this type of footnote import into proper footnotes again.

 {{% /alert %}}